csebooks/relational-databases/content.en/part-five-system-architecture/_index.md

 #### 18.5.2.1 Partitioned Join

 For certain kinds of joins, such as equi-joins and natural joins, it is possible to _partition_ the two input relations across the processors and to compute the join locally at each processor.
 Suppose that we are using _n_ processors and that the relations to be joined are _r_ and _s_. **Partitioned join** then works this way: The system partitions the relations r and s each into n partitions, denoted r~0~, r~1~, . . . , r~n−1~ and s~0~, s~1~, . . . , s~n−1~.
-The system sends partitions _ri_ and _si_ to processor _Pi_ , where their join is computed locally.
+The system sends partitions _r_~i~ and _s_~i~ to processor _P_~i~ , where their join is computed locally.

-The partitioned join technique works correctly only if the join is an equi-join (for example, _r r.A_\=_s.B s_) and if we partition _r_ and _s_ by the same partitioning function on their join attributes.
+The partitioned join technique works correctly only if the join is an equi-join (for example, _r ⨝r.~A_\=_s.B~ s_) and if we partition _r_ and _s_ by the same partitioning function on their join attributes.
 The idea of partitioning is exactly the same as that behind the partitioning step of hash join.
 In a partitioned join, however, there are two different ways of partitioning _r_ and _s_:

 - Range partitioning on the join attributes.